2015 Trollhättan school attack

 On 22 October 2015, a mass stabbing occurred at Kronan Primary School (Kronans grundskola) (Note: Despite literally translating to "primary school" or "elementary school", in Sweden, a grundskola offers schooling from grades one through nine, similar to a K-8 school.) in Trollhättan, Sweden.
-21-year-old Anton Lundin Pettersson killed three people and injured another two with a sword, later dying from gunshot wounds sustained during his apprehension.
+21-year-old Anton Lundin Pettersson killed three people and wounded another two with a sword, later dying from gunshot wounds sustained after charging police.

 The initial police investigation concluded that Pettersson was motivated by opposition to immigration and had chosen the school as his target due to its location in a neighbourhood with a high immigrant population.

 Background

 The city of Trollhättan has a history of previous hate crimes, including an arson attack at a mosque in the 1990s.
-It has been described as the most ethnically-segregated city in Sweden.
+It has been described as the most ethnically segregated city in Sweden.

 Stabbing

 Pettersson entered Kronan at 10:06, wearing black clothing, a cape, a Stahlhelm-style helmet and a paintball mask.
 At first, eyewitnesses believed Pettersson's presence to be a Halloween prank.
 Media outlets compared Pettersson's appearance to the appearance of Darth Vader, a fictional character in the film franchise Star Wars.

-20-year-old teaching assistant Lavin Eskandar, an ethnic Feyli Kurd, confronted Pettersson, who immediately stabbed him.
+20-year-old teaching assistant Lavin Eskandar, an ethnic Feyli Kurd, met Pettersson, who immediately stabbed him.
 Eskandar died at the scene.
 When 14-year-old student David Issa yelled "What the hell are you doing?"
 Pettersson hit him with the ricasso of the sword, lightly injuring him.

 Pettersson then stabbed a 15-year old Somali student, Ahmed Hassan, who died from his injuries later in the hospital, and 15-year-old Syrian student Wahed Kosa, who survived his injuries.

 Whilst wandering the halls, two students encountered Pettersson and, believing his presence to be a Halloween prank, posed with him and took a picture.
 Niclas Hallgren, the city's police chief, said that Pettersson spared them due to them having white skin.

 Shortly after, a 42-year-old teacher, Nazir Amso, confronted Pettersson and demanded he remove his mask.
 Petterson then charged at Amso and stabbed him.
 Amso died of his injuries six weeks later in hospital on 3 December.
-Shortly before 10:16, police officers arrived at the scene, ten minutes after Petterson arrived at the school.
+Police officers arrived at the scene shortly before 10:16, ten minutes after Petterson entered the school.
 Pettersson reportedly charged at police and was shot once in the abdomen, later dying from his injuries in hospital.

 During the attack, Pettersson played the song "Dragula (Hot Rod Herman Remix)" by Rob Zombie on loop.
 Apart from his sword, he carried with him a tantō knife as a backup weapon, which was unused in the attack.